 Step 3: Sift into bowl dry ingredients (flour, baking powder and salt).
 Stir to combine.

 Step 4: Add the add-ins, chocolate and walnuts, setting aside 1 teaspoon of each.

 Step 5: Pour batter into a greased and lined loaf pan and sprinkle over remaining chocolate and walnuts.
 Bake for 22-25 minutes for a soft centre, or for 5-8 minutes longer for a more set centre.
 Cool in pan before cooling on a wire wrack.

 I truly hope that you love this recipe.
 If you love chocolate chip cookies, then the flavour profile of this will remind you of them.
 The morsels of melted dark chocolate and the crunch of the walnuts are the perfect addition to elevate each bite.

 Brown Sugar: If you don’t have brown sugar then light brown or golden caster will do.

 Dark Chocolate: I know my kids aren’t a fan of the bitter notes of dark chocolate and prefer the sweeter milk chocolate.
 I however, prefer the bitter dark taste against the sweet interior of the blondie.
 Either will work- take your pick!

 Walnuts: Sub these with any nuts of your preference such as pecans, hazelnuts or almonds.
 Or leave out altogether if you prefer.

-- Preheat oven to 180C/350F.
-Grease and line a 2lb (9 x 5.5 inch) loaf pan with grease proof paper.
-(Tip: leave an overhang on the sides so that it makes it easier to lift the blondies out afterwards.)
+- Preheat oven to 180°C (350°F).
+Grease and line a 2lb loaf pan 23 x 14cm (9 x 5.5-inch) with parchment paper.
+Leave an overhang on the sides so that it makes it easier to lift the blondies out afterwards.

 - In a large bowl combine the melted butter and sugar and stir together.
 Add the egg and vanilla extract and stir again.